nsuma8989/test-collector-buildkite-plugin/README.md

 docker run --rm -ti -v "${PWD}":/plugin buildkite/plugin-tester:latest
 ```

-To build this plugin docker daemon should be running on the host where buildkite agent is running
+To build this plugin docker daemon should be running on the host where buildkite-agent is running

 ## 👩‍💻 Contributing